arirusso/patch/README.md

 ### Command Line

-You can run Patch at the command line by executing `patch nodes.yml patches.yml`.
+You can run Patch at the command line by executing `patchrb nodes.yml patches.yml`.

 ## Author